Tommy John: Los Angeles Dodgers (1972–1978)

-1974–1975: The injury, the surgery, the recovery
+1974–1975: Tommy John surgery

 In the middle of an excellent 1974 season, John had a 13–3 record as the Dodgers were en route to their first NL pennant in eight years.
 He led the NL in wins coming into the All-Star break but was left off the roster, as the Dodgers already had Andy Messersmith and Mike Marshall on the team.
 "If I don't belong on the team, there is no justice in baseball," John said on July 17.
 "It really sets you back.
 I've had a great year, I've worked hard and yet I can't even get picked for the All-Star team."
 Bigger disappointment followed for John in that evening's game against the Montreal Expos.
 With the Dodgers leading 4–0 in the third inning, John tried to throw a sinking fastball to Hal Breeden.
 Suddenly, he felt the "strangest sensation I had ever known...right at the point where I put force on the pitch, the point where my arm is back and bent, something happened," he explained.
 "It felt as if I had left my arm someplace else.
 It was as if my body continued to go forward and my left arm had just flown out to right field, independent of the rest of me."
 John had permanently damaged the ulnar collateral ligament in his pitching arm; he threw one more pitch before having manager Walt Alston remove him from the game.
 Initially, he was uncertain how serious the injury was; Dr. Frank Jobe, the Dodgers' team physician, advised John to rest the arm for a few days and treat it with ice.
 After a month, though, the injury had not improved.
 John attempted to pitch batting practice in New York, and when he failed to get much velocity on his pitches, he told Alston he was likely done for the season.
 In 22 starts for the Dodgers, he had a 13–3 record, a 2.59 ERA, 78 strikeouts, 42 walks, and 133 hits allowed in 153 innings.
 He also threw three shutouts and led the NL with a .813 winning percentage.